 Spain is also one of the largest members of the EU (European Union and its 28 Member Countries).
 Its currency is the Euro, as adopted by 19 of the EU countries.
 It is also a signatory to the Schengen Agreement of 1993, which agreed to open borders between the 22 signatory members.

-Whilst Spanish is the national language, the migration of approximately 1 million people from Britain to mostly the Spanish coastal areas over the last 25 years means that English is fairly widely spoken in these areas.
+Whilst Spanish is the national language, the migration of approximately 1 million people from Britain to mostly the Spanish coastal areas over the last 50 years means that English is fairly widely spoken in some of these areas.

-Similarly, there has also been significant immigration from other countries such as Germany, France and Scandinavian countries.
+Similarly, there has also been significant immigration from other countries such as Germany, France, Holland and Scandinavian countries.

 Located at the west end of the Mediterranean, Spain in its East and South Coastal areas enjoys a superb climate (300+ days sunshine per year).

 It is known for its friendly, laid back and outdoor lifestyle.